-The American Medical Association (AMA) recently released a statement calling on policymakers to help those with opioid addiction in a way some might say is unconventional.
+In August 2018, the American Medical Association (AMA) released a statement calling on policymakers to help those with opioid addiction in a way some might say is unconventional.
 The call for support comes after the CDC released startling statistics about the addiction crisis, including 72,000 fatal drug overdoses and 88,000 annual deaths attributed to excessive alcohol use in 2017.

-The means of treatment that the AMA is recommending is an approach called medication assisted treatment – sometimes referred to as MAT – and in the past year over 15,000 physicians have become certified to treat patients with opioid addiction in this manner.
+The means of treatment that the AMA is recommending is an approach called medication assisted treatment – sometimes referred to as MAT – and in 2017-2018 over 15,000 physicians became certified to treat patients with opioid addiction in this manner.

 “We know what works,” said Patrice A. Harris, M.D., chair of the AMA Opioid Task Force.
 “We can point to states where making access to medication assisted treatment (MAT) has been a priority, and the mortality rates are doing down.
 The Centers for Disease Control and Prevention (CDC) provisional numbers yet again underscore that this epidemic will not be reversed until we deal with access issues and stigma associated with opioid misuse.”

 This article answers many of the most commonly asked questions about MAT, including:

 - What Medications Are Prescribed as Part of Medication Assisted Treatment?

 - Does MAT Just Substitute One Addiction For Another?

 - How Long Will Someone Need to Use Medication Assisted Treatment?